History of the Deschutes Public Library: 1904 - 1948

 In addition to the schools, the bookmobile serviced outlying communities of Deschutes County, including Alfalfa, Brothers, and Terrebonne, as well as the Sunset Nursing Home and the Brooks-Scanlon Lumber Camp at Sisters.

 Do you have any old stories or photos to share about the library?
-E-mail Community Librarian Nate Pedersen at email@example.com.
+E-mail us at firstname.lastname@example.org.

 Photos generously provided by the Des Chutes Historical Musuem.